QuarkNerd/blog/ceberhardt/_posts/2020-01-03-webassembly-sudoku-solver.md

 Once trained, the network, including the resulting weightings, can be saved.
 The whole process was really quite quick - taking about one minute on my machine.

 The TensorFlow API allows you to perform multiple predictions in one go.
-The process of creating the model, and feeding it with theimage data in a suitable format is really straightforward:
+The process of creating the model, and feeding it with the same data in a suitable format is really straightforward:

 ~~~javascript
 const model = await tf.loadLayersModel("./training/my-model-3.json");